 In addition to decoding, they practice increasing their fluency skills, comprehension skills and expansd their vocabulary.

 Synthetic phonics is a method of teaching reading which first teaches the letter sounds and then builds up to blending these sounds together to achieve full pronunciation of whole words.
 Synthetic phonics teaches the phonemes (sounds) associated with the graphemes (letters).

 Sounds are taught on their own and then blended together (this is called synthesising), all-through-the-word.
 For example, children might be taught a short vowel sound (e.g. /a/e/i/o/u/) in addition to some consonant sounds (e.g. /s/, /t/, /p/).
 Then the children are taught words with these sounds (e.g. sat, sit, pat, pit, pot, tap, at, it).
 They are taught to pronounce each phoneme in a word, then to blend the phonemes together to form the word (e.g. /s/ - /i/ - /t/; "sit").

 Research evidence has shown that the most effective way to teach phonics is by using one main programme (in our case Collins Big Cat).

-We have regular phonics session where we learn how to read and write using our phonic knowledge.
-We play lots of different phonic games which help us understand how phonemes make words and we use words to make sentences.
+We have regular phonic sessions where children learn how to read and write using our phonic knowledge.

 Our spelling framework is based upon Appendix 1: Spelling of the English National Curriculum 2014.
 Each week the pupils are expected to learn a set of spellings based upon a wide range of spelling patterns and common exception words.

-More information can be found below or under our 'Children' tab and 'Class pages'
+More information is below and homework practice can be found under our 'Children' tab and 'Class pages'.

 Below is a copy of our latest calculation policy for parents.
 This provides a step by step guide on how we approach the teaching of addition, substraction, multifplication and division.